6 Of The Most Common Mistakes People Make With Their Claims

 Matthew Garling is an Accredited Specialist in Personal Injury Law approved by the Law Society of New South Wales.
 Matthew is also a member of Australian Lawyers Alliance, a group of lawyers dedicated to fighting injustice from big businesses and insurers.

 Matthew specialises in compensation law and has acted for thousands of injured people in work accidents, motor vehicle accidents and negligence cases.
 Matthew does not act for insurance companies, in fact insurance companies hate Matthew as he knows the inside secrets they use to prevent people from obtaining proper compensation.
 Over 90% of clients are referred to Matthew by lawyers and doctors.
 Matthew is recognised in both the medical and legal professions as one of the best personal injury lawyers in New South Wales.
 Matthew is the author of “How to choose your Compensation Lawyer” , “ 5 ways to ruin your Motor Accidents Claim and “ 6 Workers Compensation insider secrets”.
+Matthew is a lawyer who surfs and likes to keep fit by chasing his kids around the basketball court. as these professionals know he is one of the best personal injury lawyers in Sydney.

 Call Matthew on (02) 8518 1120 or email firstname.lastname@example.org